evently-cloud/site/src/blog/event-streams-fundamental-flaw/index.md

   quantity: 1
 ```

-The event no longer records all the facts, as the storage stream name contains crucial information about the event.
-Given this data object, one cannot determine the full state of the entity without also knowing the stream ID as well.
+The event no longer records all the facts, and the storage stream name contains crucial information about the event.
+Given this data object, one cannot determine the full state of the entity without also knowing the stream ID.
 One can store the entity ID, of course, but that does not feel DRY and often gets cut in the final design.

 #### Entity-Free Events Provide More Value